jakemcleroth/academic-portfolio/projects/stochastic_sim/README.md

 # Stochastic Simulation: Variance Reduction for Asian Options

 This project explores variance reduction techniques for pricing Asian options via Monte Carlo simulation.
 The project brief required implementing a method not covered in class - we chose the n-simplex method.
+Co-authored with Nicole Lyne.

 The full rendered write-up is in `stoch_sim_project.html`.